Skip to the content.

 Andrew Milne

 Welcome to yubik.com, the home website for Andrew Milne.
-Inventor, engineer and author.
+Inventor, engineer, author and consultant.
+Discovery through creation is a central theme in my work.

 Let’s work on something together!